zencart/documentation/content/dev/languages/what_to_translate.md

 ## Formating database language strings for translation and use:

-As we have seen above, language strings in database are not easy to retrieve and even translated they need to be formated to fit in language files.
-Here is a possible worflow that will makes things easier.
+As we have seen above, language strings in the database are not easy to retrieve and even translated they need to be formatted to fit in language files.

+Following is a possible worflow that will make things easier.

-First step is to copy all lines from file `zc_install/sql/install/mysql_zencart.sql` that contain these strings, as decribed in chapter abobe, to a new text or php file.
+First step is to copy all lines from file `zc_install/sql/install/mysql_zencart.sql` that contain these strings, as decribed in section above, to a new text or php file.

-Then using a text editor with regular expression capabilities, second step is to convert these lines to PHP constants definition format like those used in language files.
+Then **using a text editor with regular expression capabilities**, second step is to convert these lines to PHP constants definition format like those used in language files.

 Third step is to put these constants definitions in the right language file where they are ready to be translated and used.